-Because of this Vyper aims to provide the following features:
+Because of this Vyper provides the following features:

-- Bounds and overflow checking: On array accesses as well as on arithmetic level. - Support for signed integers and decimal fixed point numbers - Decidability: It should be possible to compute a precise upper bound for the gas consumption of any function call. - Strong typing: Including support for units (e.g. timestamp, timedelta, seconds, wei, wei per second, meters per second squared). - Small and understandable compiler code - Limited support for pure functions: Anything marked constant is not allowed to change the state.
+- Bounds and overflow checking: On array accesses and arithmetic. - Support for signed integers and decimal fixed point numbers - Decidability: It is possible to compute a precise upper bound for the gas consumption of any Vyper function call. - Strong typing: Including support for units (e.g. timestamp, timedelta, seconds, wei, wei per second, meters per second squared). - Small and understandable compiler code - Limited support for pure functions: Anything marked constant is not allowed to change the state.